 • Spacious Master bedroom with French windows onto a private terrace overlooking the sea, en-suite and dressing room.

-• Study with large windows onto the park with satellite TV and Mac computer
+• Study with large windows onto the park with Mac computer

 • 4 additional bedrooms, 3 doubles and a twin, sharing two bathrooms